IgnasiPuigUPC/Mixture-Model-Application-Article-Files/README.md

-This repository includes the material required to replicate the analysis done in the article "A mixture model application in monitoring error message rates for a distributed industrial fleet" published in the Journal of Quality Technology.
+This repository includes the material required to replicate the analysis done in the article "A mixture model application in monitoring error message rates for a distributed industrial fleet".

 It includes three files:
 1. *printerWeek.RData* file including the data frame printerWeek with 400 printers tracked during 27 weeks.
 The variables are: